 Many productivity experts recommend a hybrid approach:

-• Use physical sticky notes for immediate, high-visibility reminders
+- Use physical sticky notes for immediate, high-visibility reminders.

 DIY Custom Sticky Notes

-• Cut any paper to your preferred dimensions
+- Cut paper to your preferred size.

-• Apply a thin strip of removable adhesive along one edge
+- Apply a thin strip of removable adhesive along one edge.

 Conclusion